BoBch27/hamsterx/README.md

 ## ⚠️ Caveats

 - Uses `new Function()` and `with` statements for expression evaluation (keep user input sanitised, or your hamster might escape)
+- `x-html` can be dangerous with unsanitised user input - your hamster doesn't want XSS in its cage!
 - No virtual DOM diffing - this is by design for simplicity
 - Doesn't include every Alpine.js feature (we're a hamster, not a capybara)